sdorra/airline/README.md

         - [Ronn](http://rtomayko.github.io/ronn/) which can be easily converted into `man` pages
         - HTML
         - Bash auto-completion scripts
+        - All generators break out their logic into `protected` methods so that individual portions of a generator can be overridden and customised
 - Support for Command Factories

-Please note that some of the features and improvements listed here may not yet have made it into the stable release build and may only be available
+Please note that some of the features and improvements listed here may not yet have made it into the stable release build and may only be available in the SNAPSHOT builds

 ## License